 For great rooms with a vaulted ceiling, trees in the 9-9.5 feet range would provide a suitable measure of Christmas splendor.
 No matter what size you settle on, you should leave at least six to 12 inches between the treetop and ceiling.

 Flocking is artificial snow, which gives limbs a frosted or snow-covered appearance.
-As a holiday ritual, some families create flocking with flocking kits or as a DIY crafts project with soap, cotton, or wool.
-This can be fun, but it's also very messy (imagine Christmas decorating with adhesive and drop cloths).
-Needless to say, results can vary.
-Our flocked Christmas trees avoid all that fuss with permanent, high-quality flocking that enhances the holiday spirit in a traditional winter style.
+Our flocked Christmas trees avoid all the DIY fuss with permanent, high-quality flocking that enhances the holiday spirit in a traditional winter style.
 If you're a warm-climate dweller who's dreaming of a white Christmas, put a flocked tree on this season's wish list.

 Tabletop trees are an increasingly common sight in holiday decors, and the most space-efficient option you'll find.
-They're also a great choice if you want a purely decorative rather than a gather-round-the-presents tree.
-These styles range from about 2.5 to 4.5 feet in height, a good size for apartment dwellers or corporate offices.
+They're also a great choice if you want a purely decorative display rather than a gather-round-the-presents tree.
+These styles range from about 2.5 to 4.5 feet in height, a good size for small spaces.

 Until recently, PVC or polyvinyl chloride is what most artificial Christmas trees were constructed from with needles cut from colored sheets of compressed PVC.

 PE, or molded tip, artificial Christmas trees often have PVC needles incorporated into their construction and design.
 Mixed branches create a very full, authentic look that is typically more life-like.

 Polyethylene is injected into a molding system to create more authentic branches and needles.
 These molded polymer needles have the thickness and density of a real tree branch for a more realistic look as opposed to the flat needles on the PVC Christmas trees.